SafranCassiopee/php-metar-decoder/README.md

 Requirements
 ------------

-This library package requires PHP 5.3 or later.
+This library package only requires PHP >= 5.3

+It is currently tested automatically for PHP 5.3, 5.4 and 5.5.

-If you want to use it very easily, you should consider installing [composer](http://getcomposer.org) on your system.
+If you want to integrate it easily in your project, you should consider installing [composer](http://getcomposer.org) on your system.
 It is not mandatory though.

 Setup